matomo-org/developer-documentation/docs/generated/master/Piwik/Menu/MenuAbstract.md

 MenuAbstract
 ============

-Base class for classes that manage one of Piwik&#039;s menus.
+Base class for classes that manage one of Piwik's menus.

 Description
 -----------